 Do You Have a Broker’s License or Can You Hire a Broker of Record?

-Legally, at least one person on your team must have a broker’s license to be the broker of record—the person legally responsible for all the transactions agents in your brokerage complete.
+Legally, at least one person on your team must have a real estate broker’s license to be the broker of record—the person legally responsible for all the transactions agents in your brokerage complete.
 Note that the terminology differs by state.
 This same position in Illinois, for example, is a managing broker, and in Colorado it’s an employing broker.

 In some states, like New York, you can hire a broker of record to take on that responsibility for you.
 While this might seem like an ideal solution in theory, in practice it can be a nightmare.
 I call these brokers “four-star generals.”
 Since they think they have earned their stripes, they sit behind a desk and bark orders.
 Having a personality like that at the head of your brokerage makes it difficult to grow a sustainable business.